 You are able to book your own mammogram directly with one of our imaging partners using Ezra.
 This is only a booking service provided by Ezra AI, Inc. No clinical decision support is provided for mammogram results by Ezra AI, Inc. or Ezra Health.
 Your mammogram results should be discussed with your primary care provider.

-Prostate Cancer Awareness Month: Get $500 off a Full Body or Full Body Plus if you book before September 30th.Read more
+Breast Cancer Awareness Month: Get $300 off a Full Body or Full Body Plus if you book before October 31st.Read more

 How it works